SystemsApproach/security/infra.rst

 issued.
 With this information, a router running BGP can determine *in advance* which ASes could originate routing advertisements for which prefixes and use this to configure filtering rules that specify which advertisements they are willing to accept.
-There is a well established set of software tools to automate this process for popular operating systems and commercial routing platforms.
+There is a well-established set of software tools to automate this process for popular operating systems and commercial routing platforms.
 Notably, the routers running BGP do not perform cryptographic operations in real time when processing route